Order of Visit: High Point #21

 The views of the Black Hills along this route were stunning and I had to restrain myself from stopping to take lots of photos of the rock spires climbing upward.
 But there was also something else that (quite literally) caught my attention.
 The ground seemed to be strewn with tons and tons of silver glitter.

-The trail resumed it’s ascent again after that, and it we made quick time of the rest of the journey.
-This was probably the section where we encountered the most people on trail.
-The parking lot below had tons of cars in it, but we’d barely seen handful of hikers up to this point.
+After that, the trail resumed its ascent, and we made quick time of the rest of the journey.
+This was probably the section where we encountered the most people on the trail.
+The parking lot below had tons of cars in it, but we’d barely seen a handful of hikers up to this point.
 So I guess they must have gotten an earlier start, because we were soon asking to pass small groups of hikers.
-Nearly ever quarter mile, we’d pass another group or two.
+Nearly every quarter mile, we’d pass another group or two.

 This was also the section of the trail that was obviously undergoing the trail maintenance.
 I saw rock steps being emplaced, new water bars, and clear evidence of recent work.
-And it was where we started to have to take navigate around a large rocks as the trail become more steep.
+And it was where we started to have to navigate around large rocks as the trail became steeper.
 But, the views were definitely worth the workout.

-Then, just as we were just getting ready to overtake another couple on the trail, we all stopped beside a fork in the trail.
-To our right was a sign that said something vague about stock animals with an arrow pointing up the hill.
+Then, just as we were getting ready to overtake another couple on the trail, we all stopped beside a fork in the trail.
+To our right was a sign that said something about stock animals with an arrow pointing up the hill.
 And to the left, the trail to the left seemed to descend a bit.
-Neither option seemed right.
-We didn’t want to go down (the tower was still above us), but we didn’t know if the sign meant the trail going up was: (a) for stock animals only; or (b) that all stock animals were required to use it instead of going left.
-What to do??

-As we all stood there, a group of four hikers came down toward using the “stock” trail.
-We took their appearance as the sign that we should take the trail to the right and continue heading up.
-Barely 100 feet later, we knew this was the wrong trail for hikers.
-We could see the tower now, but there was also a bunch of horses tied up with two guys tending to them.
-This really was trail for the stock, while the other one as for hikers.
+As we all stood there, a group of four hikers came downhill toward using the “stock” trail.
+We took their appearance as the sign that we should continue heading uphill on the stock trail.
+Barely 100 feet later, we knew this was the wrong choice.
+We could see the tower now, but also a bunch of horses tied up with two guys tending to them.
+This alternate really was a trail for the stock, while the other one was for hikers.

-It was too lake to turn around now.
-So we skirted around the horses on the wisp of a trail in front of the rope where they were all were tied up.
-We were careful not to startle any of them, but couldn’t help but to stop ask if I could gently stroke the soft noses of two of them on my way past.
+It seemed too late to turn around, so we skirted around the horses on the wisp of a trail in front of the rope where they were all tied up.
+We were careful not to startle any of them, but I couldn’t help but to stop and ask if I could gently stroke the soft noses of two of them on my way past.

-The final run up to the tower was an impressive engineering feat.
+The final bit of trail up to the tower was an impressive engineering feat.
 First we had to climb some stone steps and squeeze through a tunnel in some giant boulders.

 Then we had to climb up metal stairs over a chasm of open rock below.
 Normally I don’t mind stairs, but these were a bit vertigo-enhancing because you could see through the metal grate steps to the ground below.

-And then we bent amount the corner and could see the fire lookout tower.
-And it was impressive.
-The plaque on beside the door said it was built by the Civilian Conservation Corps (CCC) in the late 1930s.
-I looked the details up after we finished this hike and it turns out it took the CCC workers three years to built the tower.
+When we finally bent around the corner, we saw the fire lookout tower, which was super impressive.
+The plaque beside the door said it was built by the Civilian Conservation Corps (CCC) in the late 1930s.
+After we finished this hike, I looked up the details, and it turns out that it took the CCC workers three years to build the tower.
 The rock was all sourced from the nearby French River, and all the materials and tools had to be carried (by mule or man) three miles to this site.
 Wow!
 Talk about hard work.

 Wandering inside, we were treated to a small room with staircases leading above and below us.
-The roof’s geometric pattern was stunning and warranted its own photo.
-Then it was up to the top level to a small catwalk-like balcony with panorama views out the windows.
+The roof’s stunning geometric pattern warranted its own photo.
+Then, we were taken to the top level, where we were taken to a small catwalk-like balcony with panoramic views out the windows.

-Outside, the sun was shining brightly and we stood on the stone patio taking it all in.
-But, by now our stomachs were starting to grumble.
-Instead of on the fabulous views of the Black Hills in front of us, our thoughts were wandering toward what we were going to eat lunch (why didn’t we pack a picnic to enjoy on the summit?)
+Outside, the sun was shining brightly, and we stood on the stone patio, taking it all in.
+By now, though, our stomachs were starting to grumble.
+Instead of focusing on the fabulous views of the Black Hills in front of us, our thoughts wandered toward what we were going to eat for lunch (why didn’t we pack a picnic to enjoy on the summit?).

-And so, it was time to head back with a bit more urgency so we could get some food in our bellies.
-Our hunger was also a deciding factor when we got to the trail junction where the #4 Trail split from the #9 Trail.
+And so, it was time to head back to the trailhead with a bit more urgency to get some food in our bellies.
+Our hunger was also a deciding factor when we reached the trail junction where the #4 Trail split from the #9 Trail.
 If we’d brought a picnic lunch to the summit, I think we all would have enjoyed taking the alternate route down and exploring Little Devil’s Tower.
 But, it wasn’t in the cards for today’s trip.
 We’d stick to the same route up and down.

-During our descent, we noticed there were even more people heading up the trail.
-It was warmer now, and while some of the trail had tree covering, much of it was exposed.
-More than a few of our fellow hikers had pink cheeks, ears, arms, and necks advertising that they’d forgotten to put on some sunscreen before hitting the trail midday.
+During our descent, we noticed even more people heading up the trail.
+It was warmer now, and while some of the trail had tree cover, much of it was exposed.
+More than a few of our fellow hikers had pink cheeks, ears, arms, and necks, indicating that they’d forgotten to put on sunscreen before hitting the trail midday.

-By the time we got back to the metal permit box and dropped our half of the permit inside, we could smell the finish line.
-All that was left was the stone bench and then the open fields by the lake were we’d begun our scenic hike.
+Once back at the metal permit box, we dropped our half of the permit inside and could smell the finish line.
+All that was left was the stone bench and then the open fields by the lake, where we’d begun our scenic hike.
 All in all, I was genuinely happy with this highpoint adventure.
 It was a good solid morning workout, but didn’t take up the entire day.
 My sole regret is failing to bring a lunch so we could have a picnic up on the rocks near the summit and enjoy the last bits of summer sun.

 DETAILS